gitlabhq/gitlabhq/doc/api/users.md

 Deletes key owned by currently authenticated user.
-This is an idempotent function and calling it on a key that is already deleted or not available results in `200 Ok`.
+This is an idempotent function and calling it on a key that is already deleted or not available results in `200 OK`.

 ```
 DELETE /user/keys/:id